hcq9102/my_NewMark/1d_twomass_d_v_a_plots/ReadMe.md

         My question: how can I get the velocity, acceleration?

-                     differentiate d on t---> v
+               DO      differentiate d on t---> v
-                     differentiate v on t---> a
+                       differentiate v on t---> a  ?